Cyp9715/IMDB_review_crawler/README.md

-# Python-IMDB-WebCrawler
+# Python-IMDB review Crawler
-IMDB reviews web crawler with Python
+IMDB reviews crawler with Python

 If you don't use Korean, use Google Translator.